Effective ways to teach respect to a disrespectful child so they can grow into a respectful adult.

-I overhear bratty conduct such as name-calling and harsh language every time I assist in my children’s classes.
-Unfortunately, this type of conduct is very typical these days, and as a result, it’s all too simple to brush it off and get on with our day.
+I overhear bratty behaviour such as name-calling and harsh language every time I assist in my children’s classes.
+Unfortunately, this type of behaviour is very typical these days, and as a result, it’s all too simple to brush it off and get on with our day.

-The difficulty is that we create an inadvertent problem when we just roll our eyes over this type of conduct or because we have such hectic lifestyles that it is difficult to respond promptly to our children’s every action.
+The difficulty is that we create an inadvertent problem when we just roll our eyes over this type of behaviour or because we have such hectic lifestyles that it is difficult to respond promptly to our children’s every action.

 We can’t expect them to quit if they aren’t held accountable for their actions.

 Because they believe it’s OK to have an attitude and sass other people, we’re enabling our children to speak in this manner to their friends, relatives, and even other authority figures.

-That’s why it’s critical to stop such conduct in its tracks and teach children that disrespectful behaviour is never acceptable.
+That’s why it’s critical to stop such behaviour in its tracks and teach children that disrespectful behaviour is never acceptable.

 If you’re not sure if your child is crossing a boundary, think about it and see how you feel.

 “Would I allow my friends to speak to me in this manner?”
 Would I allow my neighbour to speak to me in this manner?
 Would I allow my spouse to speak to me in this manner?

-If the answer is no, then your child should not be speaking to you in this manner, and it’s time to teach him or her that such conduct is inappropriate.
+If the answer is no, then your child should not be speaking to you in this manner, and it’s time to teach him or her that such behaviour is inappropriate.